 Handling of Vendor Bids / Proposals

-Responses to solicitations issued by Procurement Services are received and promptly date and time stamped.
-If a sealed bid process is stipulated in the solicitation, no envelope marked as a bid response is opened until the designated opening date and time.
-Please be reminded that the University assumes no responsibility for unmarked or improperly marked envelopes.
+Responses to solicitations issued by Procurement Services are received electronically and therefore automatically dated within the electronic sourcing system.
+If a sealed bid process is stipulated in the solicitation, no bid response is opened until the designated opening date and time.

 Late Bids / Proposals

-As instructed in the solicitation, bids or proposals received after the designated opening date and time will not be considered for award.
+As instructed in the solicitation, the electronic sourcing system will not accept bids or proposals after the designated opening date and time.

 Notification of Awards

 For all solicitations awarded through Procurement Services, an award notification is posted at the location specified in the solicitation document which is generally the website and page noted as Solicitations and Awards.
 The following types of documents are used: Statement of Award – for awards up to $50,000; Notice of Award – for awards of $50,000 up to $100,000; Notice of Intent To Award – for awards of $100,000 or more.
 For awards of $50,000 or more, notice is sent to all bidders or offerors in addition to being posted.
 Generally in situations where a Notice of Intent To Award is used, the award does not become effective for ten (10) days.